 You want to add some Crushed tomatoes, canned are easy to find at the store.
 It creates a bit of texture with a rich sauce

-- Onions should be diced fine, either white or yellow are best
+Your Onions should be diced fine, either white or yellow are best.
+This can be omitted if you are really against them of course.

-- Fresh kale I will submerge at the end to soften just a bit to add a lot of texture and nutrition to the dish, this is optional
+The fresh kale I will submerge at the end to soften just a bit to add a lot of texture and nutrition to the dish, this is optional.
+I like to add Oregano and Garlic to add flavor too.

-How Long to Cook Sausage Bean Soup in Instant Pot
+How Long to Cook Sausage Soup in Instant Pot

 When using dry beans you’ll do the same steps we did when making Chili With Dried Beans.
 You will start by rinsing them to remove debris, then add to the pot with 6 cups of water.
 Push bean setting for 60 minutes followed by a quick release.
 Drain tender beans and set aside, then move to step 2 where you add olive oil into pot and set to saute.

-When hot add the sausage and diced onions, cook this until sausage is no longer pink on outsides.
-Now add all other ingredients except for the kale.
-If you want to add kale add it to the top and gently submerge into the liquid.
-Pressure cook high function for 10 minutes.
+If you want to add kale add it to the top and gently submerge into the liquid once the beans are done and tender.
+I suggest that the pieces are large bite size pieces, and the same size so they cook evenly and are easy to eat.
+Pressure cook on step 6 at high function for 10 minutes.
 Do a quick release when done, stir, and serve with parmesan cheese on top.

 Equipment